-If you could have all the bad memories wiped from your brain,
+If you could have all the bad memories wiped from your brain, would that make everything better? |

 My favourite romantic movie of all time is Eternal Sunshine of the Spotless Mind.